microsoft/genaiscript/docs/src/content/docs/reference/scripts/aici.md

 ## `gen`

-The `AICI.gen` function creates a constrain in the prompt flow.
+The `AICI.gen` function creates a constraint in the prompt flow.

 ## Token